turingschool/backend-curriculum-site/module1/lessons/refactoring_patterns.markdown

 Let's start by discussing Refactoring at a high level:

 *   The "Red-Green-Refactor" loop

-*   "Refactoring" brought into the mainstream by Martin Fowler's "Refactoring: Improving the Design of Existing Code" in 1999
+    1. Red - Create a unit test that fails.
+    2. Green - Write code to make the unit test pass.
+    3. Refactor - Clean up the messiness.

 *   Changing the internals of code without changing the external behavior
-*   "I'm paid to write features, not refactor."
 *   The concept of technical debt and awkward analogies to personal debt
 *   Software patterns are common solutions to common problems
 *   Refactoring patterns are common *transformations*  , not *improvements*  .
-*   Look for resiliency to change
-*   There are commonly *pairs*   of patterns around the same idea
 *   Jay Fields revised Fowler's book for Ruby:
 [Refactoring: Ruby Edition](http://www.amazon.com/Refactoring-Edition-Addison-Wesley-Professional-Series/dp/0321984137)
 *   Three common refactoring patterns

-*   Move Method
+    1. Move Method
-*   Extract Class
+    2. Extract Class
-*   Hide Delegate
+    3. Hide Delegate

 ### Check for Understanding
 Describe the three common refactoring patterns (move method, extract class, hide delegate) and in what scenarios they should be used.
 Post your answers to Slack.